osm-oscar/oscar-docker/Readme.md

  * CLEAN_ARCHIVE=enabled|disabled: clean archive
  * OSM_SOURCE_REMOTE_URL: url to the data.osm.pbf file
  * OSCAR_SOURCE_REMOTE_URL: url to the data.tar.bz2 file containing oscar search data
+ * USE_DEBUGGER=enabled|disabled: Use cdgb to debug application.
+Use the oscar-debug.yml to start this.

 # Configuration
 ## Docker container